 - You meet the eligibility criteria for working in Canada.

-International students who have a degree, diploma, or other education credential from a public institution in an Atlantic province (New Brunswick, Nova Scotia, and Prince Edward Island) may be eligible to apply for permanent residence under the Atlantic International Graduate Program stream of the Atlantic Immigration Pilot Program (AIPP).
+International students who have a degree, diploma, or another education credential from a public institution in an Atlantic province (New Brunswick, Nova Scotia, and Prince Edward Island) may be eligible to apply for permanent residence under the Atlantic International Graduate Program stream of the Atlantic Immigration Pilot Program (AIPP).
 Read our article on How to Move to Canada and Get Permanent Residence for more information.

 As an international student, studying in Canada and staying to work after your graduation can increase your chances of qualifying for immigration.
 Canada offers several immigration pathways for international students, both at the federal and provincial levels.